enthought/traitsui/docs/source/traitsui_user_manual/factories_basic.rst

 =====================================

-This chapter contains individual descriptions of the predefined trait editor factories provided by Traits UI.
+This chapter contains individual descriptions of the predefined trait editor factories provided by TraitsUI.
 Most of these editor factories are straightforward and can be used easily with little or no expertise on the part of the programmer or end user; these are described in Section 10.1.
 Section 10.2 (on page 91) covers a smaller set of specialized editors that have more complex